moveit/moveit/moveit_ros/moveit_servo/README.md

 strictness: 2"
 ```

-Launch the jog node.
+Launch the servo node.
 This example uses commands from a SpaceNavigator joystick-like device:

-    roslaunch moveit_jog_arm spacenav_cpp.launch
+    roslaunch moveit_servo spacenav_cpp.launch

 If you dont have a SpaceNavigator, send commands like this: